isabellarmonteiro/Bangladesh/docs/water/06_water_activities.md

 ## Main CGIAR Priorities
 ### Current
+One of the objectives of current CGIAR activities that specifically focus on Water Systems is to enhance food security while conserving ecosystems.

 "food security, resilience to climate change and water-related disasters and disruption, and poverty reduction through economic and social inclusion.
 We also emphasize gender equality in each of these three challenges"